cfrg/draft-irtf-cfrg-hybrid-kems/draft-irtf-cfrg-hybrid-kems.md

 There is quite a bit of diversity in the binding properties provided by KEMs.
 Table 5 of {{CDM23}} shows the binding properties of a few KEMs.
 For example:
 DHKEM provides MAL-level binding for several properties.
 ML-KEM provides only LEAK-level binding.
-Classic McEleice provides MAL-BIND-K-CT, but no assurance at all of X-BIND-K-PK.
+Classic McEliece provides MAL-BIND-K-CT, but no assurance at all of X-BIND-K-PK.

 ### Indifferentiability from a Random Oracle {#security-kdfs}